ActiveBrainAtlas/MouseBrainAtlas_dev/README.md

 This repo is in development as scripts are still being stitched together and code is being tested on new brains.
 A pipeline is being constructed, beginning with the preprocessing steps of which there are about 14.
-These preprocessing steps are outlined below and the code can be found in `/preprocess_new/preprocess_cshl_ntb.ipynb` whic specifically is geared toward brains stained with NeuroTrace blue.
+These preprocessing steps are outlined below as well as a compilation of useful documentation.

-For an in depth explanation of the code from the original developer look here at the [Original User Guide](doc/User%20Manuals/UserGuide.md).
-Inside is a link to `Preprocessing.md` which discusses the preprocessing steps in detail and the differences between different stain types.
-These files are intended to be replaced/altered in the coming weeks but remain the best reference for the code.

 Notebooks that have been significantly altered from the original version:
   - preprocess_cshl_data_v2_neurotrace.ipynb